Characters: Stargate Atlantis

 - Will They or Won't They?: With Elizabeth.
-They don't, as she gets killed off beforehand.
+They don't, as she gets killed off before anything can happen.

 - Unresolved Sexual Tension: With Elizabeth or Teyla, depending on the episode.
 More frequently with Elizabeth later on, as Ronon appeared and Teyla eventually hooked up with someone else.
 (Although, he did hallucinate having a dinner date with Teyla).
 Elizabeth was eventually captured, leaving Sheppard grief-stricken for the remainder of the show and ironically, the only long running cast member that was single at the end of the series.
 The semi-canon tie-in novels resolve his UST with Teyla, though whether the novels qualify as canon is very dubious.